 For suggestions on where to shop for lingerie supplies, visit my Lingerie Resources page.

-- Patternmaking Made Easy by Connie Amaden-Crawford (a good general textbook to reference for styles and details)
+- Patternmaking Made Easy by Connie Amaden-Crawford (a good general textbook)

-- Metric Pattern Cutting by Winifred Aldrich (also good general textbook reference – there are other books in this series for men and children)
+- Metric Pattern Cutting by Winifred Aldrich (good general textbook reference)

 - Patternmaking by Dennic Chunman Lo (great for beginners, very intuitive)